jessicapeck/LoopLang/README.md

 ## The Compiler

-The LoopLang language comes with a compiler which validates the LoopLang program and converts it into a traditional crochet pattern.
+The LoopLang compiler translates LoopLang programs into traditional crochet patterns.
+The compiler also performs crochet-specific tasks, including:
+- adding stitch counts to the end of each row
+- ensuring the structural correctess of crochet patterns by verifying that neighbouring stitch count relationships are consistent
+- verifying that only certain stitch types appear in row 1

 ## The Website